|6th Five Year Plan||

 at the beginning of the years

-note :Figures in parantheses in columns 4 & 8 indicate percentages to total.
+note :Figures in parantheses in columns 4 and 8 indicate percentages to total.
 Includes post-graduates.

 13.10 Industrial distribution of educated (secondary